 Jason: And when we talk about opioids, what are we actually referring to?
 What type of drugs?

 Lisa: So when you’re talking about opioids, you’re talking about class two substances under the Controlled Substance Act– Vicodin, OxyContin, oxycodone, fentanyl, morphine.
 Those are the drugs that we’re really talking about when we hear the term opioids.

 Jason: And what has been the cost to Michigan municipalities when it comes to the opioid epidemic?

 Robert Sickels: Let me respond to that, Jason.
 The costs to municipalities, cities, and counties has been enormous.
 Yesterday, I was talking to a sheriff from a county in northern Michigan, and he explained to me the enormous cost that his county has incurred just with respect to incarceration.
 Other law enforcement costs involve medical care to incarcerated individuals.
 And then,there’s the care associated with mental health and education programs.
 So the cost to municipal governments has been enormous.

 What Legal Action is Being Taken Against the Opioid Industry?

 Jason: In terms of a solution to this problem, tell us a little bit about what the litigation options involve.

 Robert: Well, to date, there have been hundreds of counties across America that have filed lawsuits against five of the largest pharmaceutical companies in America and three of the largest distributors, and there are various claims of liability that has been asserted against these two groups of defendants.
 With respect to the manufacturers, the claims relate to a decade, more than a decade, of deceptive marketing practices.

 Are there Different Legal Claims Against Manufacturers and Drug Distributors

 Jason: You mentioned lawsuits against the manufacturers and, I think, the distributors or wholesalers.
-Can you talk about the differences of those claims?
+Can you talk about the differences in those claims?